 The route, between Kensington Olympia and Brentford, connects town centres in west London through Hammersmith and Chiswick.
 It will link important amenities and facilities and make the areas more pleasant to live, work and spend time in.

-The changes would also make it easier for pedestrians to cross busy roads and remove through-traffic on some residential roads.
+The changes will also make it easier for pedestrians to cross busy roads and remove through traffic on some residential roads.

-We are working closely with the London Borough of Hounslow to develop proposals to extend CS9 further west through Brentford and towards Hounslow.
-We expect to hold a public consultation on this in summer 2018.
+We've worked closely with the London Borough of Hounslow on proposals to extend Cycleway 9 farther west through Brentford and towards Hounslow.

 In early 2022 we ran a consultation on our proposals.
 Find out about them on the Hounslow to Brentford walking and cycling changes page.

 We consulted on our full plans in autumn 2017.